-This was only the beginning, as Frazier went onto a lot of firsts: she was the first woman to own and operate a dive shop, named the Penguin, as well as the first woman to ever become a hard-hat diver, and worked as one for a couple of years.
+This was only the beginning, as Frazier went onto a lot of firsts: she was the first woman to own and operate a dive shop, named the Penguin, as well as one of the first women to ever become a hard-hat diver, and worked as one for several years.
 She created her own line of wetsuits, as well as creating some for other brands and was, once again, the first woman to ever commercially produce wetsuits and drysuits.

 Not only are these remarkable achievements in themselves, but she also completed them in the 1940s and 50s, at a time when women were not exactly expected to be independent and run businesses.

 And while doing all of this she also raised four sons — who all became divers of course.
 Consequently, she created a family dive club for diving couples with children.
 Members would meet regularly to take turns in diving and watching the kids.

 Images Copyright Dottie Frazier